[UPDATED SEPTEMBER 2023]

-But although humans may be irresistibly drawn to conkers, you might be surprised to hear that they can be toxic for our four-pawed friends.
-Here, we have a closer look at these quintessential symbols of Autumn and discover how they can harm your dog.
+But although humans may be drawn to conkers, you might be surprised to hear that they are toxic to our canine companions.
+Here, we take a closer look at these quintessential symbols of Autumn and discover how they can harm your dog.

 What is a conker, exactly?

-Conkers are the seeds of the horse chestnut tree.
-They’re contained in a bright green prickly covering that has to be broken open to reveal the seed inside.
+Conkers are the seeds of the horse-chestnut tree.
+They’re contained in a bright green, prickly covering that must be broken open to reveal the seed inside.

-- There’s no proof that conkers repel spiders.
+- Contrary to popular folklore, there's no proof that conkers repel spiders

-- However, the triterpenoid saponin in conkers could deter moths.
+- However, the triterpenoid saponin in conkers might deter moths

 When do conkers appear?

 Conkers usually start to fall from the trees in late September.
-The fact that the World Conker Championships take place on 11 October in Northamptonshire this year suggests that conker aficionados expect to be able to collect some prize specimens in early October.
+The fact that the World Conker Championships are held in early October suggest that fans of the game, ‘conkers’, expect to be able to collect some prize specimens around that time.

-This means that September to early October is the key time to expect to see conkers spreading out under horse chestnut trees this Autumn.
+As a rule, September to early October is the key time to expect to see conkers spreading out under horse chestnut trees in the Autumn.

 Toxic to eat for dogs

-The game of conkers may not be dangerous for children, but eating conkers can be hazardous for dogs.
-This is due to a chemical component in the seed called aesculin, which is also present in the leaves and bark of horse chestnut trees.
+Conkers may seem safe and unassuming, but they are actually toxic to dogs.
+This is due to a chemical component in the seed called aesculin, which is also present in the leaves and bark of horse-chestnut trees.
 (Incidentally, conkers are mildly toxic to children, too, and can cause a stomach upset if eaten.)

 Effects of conker poisoning